shubhadeepmandal394/tcs-remote-internship/README.md

 ### Project Objective

 ```
-The objective of this project is to develop mobile application for attendance management system for students
+The objective of this project is to develop a mobile application for attendance management for students
 ```

 ### Project Guidelines